Loie Fuller: Career

 Fuller's pioneering work attracted the attention, respect, and friendship of many French artists and scientists, including Jules Chéret, Henri de Toulouse-Lautrec, François-Raoul Larche, Henri-Pierre Roché, Auguste Rodin, Jean-Léon Gérôme, Franz von Stuck, Maurice Denis, Thomas Theodor Heine, Paul-Léon Jazet, Koloman Moser, Demétre Chiparus, Stéphane Mallarmé, and Marie Curie.

 Fuller was also a member of the Société astronomique de France (French Astronomical Society).
 Fuller patented many of her innovations in stage lighting, including the use of chemical compounds for creating color gel, and the application of chemical salts to luminescent lighting and garments.
+Fuller is known as a performer, but she was also an inventor.
+Fuller created everything she patented herself with little knowledge of stage designs, or fabric designs.
+Fuller was an artist with little training prior to her performances or inventions.

 Fuller supported other pioneering performers, such as Sada Yacco and fellow United States-born dancer Isadora Duncan.
 Fuller helped Duncan ignite her European career in 1902 by sponsoring independent concerts in Vienna and Budapest.